How should my chatbot interact? A survey on human-chatbot interaction design: Discussion

-\section{Interrelationships among the characteristics}
+\subsection{Interrelationships among the characteristics}

-In Section \ref{sec:socialcharacteristics}, we organized the social characteristics into discrete groups.
-However, we discussed several instances of characteristics influencing each other, or being used as a strategy to manifest one another.
+In Section \ref{sec:socialcharacteristics}, we organized the social characteristics into discrete groups and discussed several instances of characteristics influencing each other, or being used as a strategy to manifest one another.
 In this section, we describe these relations in a theoretical framework, depicted in Figure \ref{fig:relationship}.
-Boxes represent the social characteristics and the colors group them into their respective categories.
+Rather than providing a comprehensive map, the goal here is to make explicit the relationships found in the surveyed chatbots literature, which underlines the complexity of developing chatbots with appropriate social behaviors.
+In Figure \ref{fig:relationship}, boxes represent the social characteristics and the colors group them into their respective categories.
 The axes represent the 22 propositions we derived from the literature.